akv004/sb-react-tmp/readme.md

+2. add .npmrc where you have package.json
-2. Creating a React + TypeScript App with Vite
+3. Creating a React + TypeScript App with Vite

 Here are the commands to create a new Vite-powered React + TypeScript project: